CentreSecuriteIA/textbook/docs/index.md

 ---
 title: Home
 ---
-# The AI Safety Handbook
+# The AI Safety Atlas

 !!! warning "This textbook is still under construction.
 It will be updated regularly."